MARGOT GILBERT FRANK, BOARD CHAIR

 As a former to the former role as Special Advisor to the Chancellor of the Colorado State University System, she provided leadership to the CSU System [which includes three universities: CSU at Fort Collins, CSU at Pueblo, and CSU Global Campus (a completely online university)] to maximize and explore future system wide collaborations.
 She focused on a variety of complex issues and opportunities related to academic programs, enrollment, faculty development, and operational efficiencies.
 Dr. Lovell examined the viability of new or enhanced articulation and transfer agreements between the institutions in the System and the community colleges and other institutions outside the System.
 The larger goal of Dr. Lovell’s work was to increase System productivity gained through collaborations and efficiencies while creating structures to monitor and report on programmatic, academic, and financial successes of these institutions and ultimately of the System as a whole.

-PARI MOTIWALA-O'DONNELL, CO-CHAIR
+PARI MOTIWALA-O'DONNELL, vICE CHAIR

 Pari is Chief Food Designer & Strategist at her own design innovation firm, focused on the Food Industry.
 She has over 20 years of experience in marketing and is an avid practitioner (and continuing student) of Design Thinking in the Food & Health/Wellness space.

 Pari and her husband recently returned from a 15-month stay in Milan Italy, where Pari completed her second Master’s Degree in the new-to-world field of Food Design from Milan’s oldest design school: Scuola Politecnica di Design.
 Her final Internship project was to design and develop FoodLab, a program to educate and empower refugees for Italy’s largest consortium for refugee management.